Myths & Facts

 There was a conspiracy to murder the Bamber family through a link with Nevill Bamber and the Secret Service.

 I don’t think we need to say that this is just nonsense.
 Jeremy has never suggested that this was a possibility.
-Why would an assassin use an Anshultz rifle to carry out the killings?
+Why would an assassin use an Anschutz rifle to carry out the killings?
 And why on earth would someone want to assassinate a farmer and his family?
 There is no reasoning for this.

-Jeremy claims that there is a ‘big conspiracy’ from the whole establishment or Freemasonry involvement in setting him up
+Jeremy claims that there is a ‘big conspiracy’ from the whole establishment or Freemasonry involvement in setting him up.

-Sheila Caffell didn’t know how to fire a gun
+Sheila Caffell didn’t know how to fire a gun.

-Sheila could not have fired a gun and reloaded it with long fingernails
+Sheila could not have fired a gun and reloaded it with long fingernails.

 There was an aircraft dropping its cargo over a field nearby to White House Farm and Jeremy would pick up the drop.